 But if you are between jobs and have been waiting to apply for a mortgage until you become employed again, take heart – you might have better luck than you thought.

 Casey Fleming, Author The Loan Guide: How to Get the Best Possible Mortgage (On Amazon)

 Follow me on Twitter for interest rate updates: @TheLoanGuide

 This article represents the opinions of Casey Fleming, and not necessarily those of Fairway Independent Mortgage Corp.
 This analysis was prepared with the best information available at the time it was written.
 Neither Casey Fleming, nor Fairway Independent Mortgage Corp., have any magical insider information about bond markets, real estate markets or mortgage markets that would make economic projections any more reliable than any other source.
 No warranty is made that the outcome will reflect the projections in this article, and neither Casey Fleming nor Fairway Independent Mortgage Corp. are responsible for decisions that you make regarding your own choices about your real estate or mortgage or those of your clients.

 Fair use and redistribution

 This article is copyrighted and may not be used or reprinted without permission.
-However, we encourage you and freely grant you permission to reuse, host, or repost this article and any images used therein, provided that when doing so, you attribute the authors by linking to LoanGuide.com or this page, so that your readers can learn more about this topic.
+However, we encourage you and freely grant you permission to quote short passages directly from the article, provided that when doing so, you attribute the author by linking to LoanGuide.com or this page, so that your readers can learn more about this topic.
 Your link must be a “dofollow” link.